 Natural Trans Fatty Acids

-You must know the right temperature of cooking for various oils.
+You must know the right temperature for cooking for various oils.
 Avocado oil and olive oil are best implemented for cold use or light cooking.
 Ghee, butter, coconut oil, and bacon fat are best used for cooking on high heat.

 Trans Fatty Acids